renatomaia/coutil/doc/manual.md

 ### `event.emitone (e, ...)`

 Same as [`event.emitall`](#eventemitall-e-),
-but resumes only one single coroutine waiting for event `e`, if there is any.
+but resumes only one single coroutine awaiting for event `e`, if there is any.

 ### `event.pending (e)`